Easy Sea Buckthorn Curd (No Added Sugar)

 Instructions

-Whisk together the sea buckthorn juice and lemon juice in a heatproof bowl until well until boiling.
+4. Whisk together the sea buckthorn juice and lemon juice in a medium pot and bring it to a boil.

-Meanwhile, whisk the eggs and monk fruit sweetener with erythritol or sugar together in a heatproof bowl set over a pan of gently steaming water.(double boiler method) Keep whisking until smooth.
+5. Meanwhile, whisk the eggs and monk fruit sweetener with erythritol or sugar together in a heatproof bowl set over a pan of gently steaming water.(double boiler method).
+Keep whisking until smooth.

-Remove the sea buckthorn juice mixture from the heat.
-Slowly pour into the egg mixture while continuing to whisk to maintain a thick ribbon.
-Stir constantly with a wooden spoon or silicone spatula, ensuring the mixture thickens evenly.
+8. Very slowly pour into the egg mixture while continuing to whisk to maintain a thick ribbon.
+Stir constantly with a whisk, ensuring the mixture thickens evenly.
 The curd will gradually thicken as it cooks, taking about 8-10 minutes.
 It's ready when it coats the back of the spoon and holds its shape when you draw a line through it with your finger.

 Nutrition